e-Spirit/firstspirit-module-gradle-plugin/README.md

 $name | project.name | Name of the FSM
 $version | project.version | Version of the FSM
 $description | project.description | Description of the FSM
-$artifact | project.jar.archiveName | Artifact (jar) name if the FSM
+$artifact | project.jar.archiveName | Artifact (jar) name of the FSM
-$components | "complicated" | All FirstSpirit components that can be found in the FSM archive
+$components | complex (see component example) | All FirstSpirit components that can be found in the FSM archive
-$resources | "complicated" | All FirstSpirit resources that can be found in the FSM archive
+$resources | complex (see resource example) | All FirstSpirit resources that can be found in the FSM archive

 If no module.xml file can be found in the archive, a small generic template module.xml file is used by the plugin.
 This is useful, if you don't want to add any custom behaviour to your module.xml.

 ### FirstSpirit components

 The configuration for your implemented FirstSpirit components has to be placed somewhere, so that the plugin can generate a module.xml file.
-Your project app, web app and other components can be annotated with our custom annotations that can be found in a seperate project.
+Your project app, web app and other components can be annotated with our custom annotations that can be found in a separate project.
 In order to be able to use them, add the following dependency to your project:

 compile 'com.espirit.moddev.components:annotations:1.5.0'

-The annotations should be selfexplanatory.
+The annotations should be self explanatory.
 If a component doesn't provide annotations, it won't be treated for module.xml generation.
-You could add tags to you module.xml template by hand in this case.
+You could add tags to your module.xml template by hand in this case.

-### Example
+### Examples

+#### module.xml example
 ```xml
 <!DOCTYPE module PUBLIC "module.dtd" "platform:/resource/fs-module-support/src/main/resources/dtds/module.dtd">
 <module>